JanWilczek/wolf-sound-blog/_posts/podcast/2025-03-20-geraint-luff.md

 * How Geraint Luff transitioned to audio DSP without formal university training in this  field.
 * His experiences working at Meridian Audio, ARM, and Amazon.
 * Tips and advice on learning DSP effectively.
-* Gereaint's freelancing approach, including:
+* Geraint's freelancing approach, including:
     * The importance of visibility and networking in the industry.
     * How community and conferences helped him establish himself as a DSP programmer.
     * The challenges of quoting projects and managing client expectations.